 As shown by the list, there are a variety of issues at play in the industry today.
 So, it would be naive to assume that there is a one-size-fits-all approach to addressing these problem areas.
 Proposed solutions, as a result, fall into two categories: research solutions and financial solutions.

-The changes that need to be made start in the models that researchers use in their initial planning.
-We need to develop more relevant animal models and more human samples must be collected and analyzed in order to wider our understanding of the human immune system.
+The changes that need to be made start in the models that research sites use in their initial planning.
+We need to develop more relevant animal models and more human samples must be collected and analysed in order to wider our understanding of the human immune system.
 We must also gain a greater understanding of the mechanisms underpinning currently used adjuvants; and, a vaccine delivery system specifically for use in immunocompromised populations must be developed.

 That is why more government grants must be put in place to ensure that the focus remains on the issue at hand: tackling the virus.
-Equally, the same practice must be replicated for international research.
-While vaccines are being available in developing nations through various initiatives such as the GAVI Alliance, the lack of interest in tropical diseases must be counteracted with financial incentives.
-Only when the right funding is in place can we ensure that crucial research like that being carried out in Oxford is sufficiently equipped to fight the virus crisis.
+Equally, the same practice must be replicated for international clinical studies.
+While vaccines are being made available in developing nations through various initiatives such as the GAVI Alliance, the lack of interest in tropical diseases must be counteracted with financial incentives.
+Only when the right funding is in place can we ensure that crucial clinical trials like that being carried out in Oxford is sufficiently equipped to fight the virus crisis.

 Here at Citruslabs, we've created the ideal patient recruitment dashboard to help any researcher improve their current metrics.
 With over 3 million patients on record, we ensure research sites are connected to a thoroughly educated and engaged pool of participants; so, it is no wonder why we have such high patient confidence!
 Now, we would say that other models are available - but this would be a lie.
 In fact, unlike that offered by other patient recruitment companies, our easy-to-use dashboard is the first-of-its-kind for the market; giving researchers a unique insight into their patients’ wants and needs via industry-leading technology.
 The future of clinical recruitment starts here.